UNCLASSIFIED (U)

 (6) Not disseminated via dissemination rules but delivered directly to addressees listed in the Action and Info fields and placed in the archive.

-(7) Searchable by anyone with appropriate RBAC permissions unless marked Addressee Only (see 5 FAH-1 H-233.3).
+(7) Searchable by anyone with appropriate RBAC permissions unless marked Addressee Only (see 5 FAH-1 H-230).

 b.
-A Directly addressed record email requires an Action addressee or an Info addressee, a subject, body text, and any other markings identified as “required” by the SMART system.
+A Message Directly Addressed record email requires an Action addressee or an Info addressee, a subject, body text, and any other markings identified as “required” by the SMART system.

 a.
 For The Record (FTR) emails are sent from an individual and include only “SMART Archive” as an addressee.
 A For The Record email does not invoke immediate action; it allows users to include “For The Record” documents that warrant retention in the archive.
-FTR emails cannot contain additional addressees; they are sent only to the archive.
 These messages have the following characteristics:

 (1) Addressed only to “SMART Archive.”